 The Big Girl: Eve is physically the most powerful member of the team, and is borderline bulletproof.
 She frequently uses herself to shield others, and while she's quite bright, her strategy for defeating enemies typically relies on hitting them very hard.

 Genius Bruiser: She read every book Train and Sven own, and memorised them.
 She's also pretty good with technology, which likely stems from the nanomachines inside her.
 Also capable of being surprisingly tricky in combat, as she establishes against both Kelly Barris, and Leon.

-Alternately her rivalry with Train can be seen as a type of sibling rivalry on some levels, as Sven is definitely the most mature of the trio, and considering how she was raised Sven is probably the closest thing to a father figure she has.
+Like Brother and Sister: Her relationship with Train has shades of this.
+Her "rivalry" with Train can be seen as a type of Sibling Rivalry on some levels, as Sven is definitely the most mature of the trio, and considering how she was raised Sven is probably the closest thing to a father figure she has.
 Add in the fact Train acts as childlike as he does Eve could very well see Train almost as an older brother who is competent enough that she feels the need to prove to "Papa Sven" that she's at least as competent as him, if not better.

 Sugar and Ice Personality: At first appears to be an Emotionless Girl, and even once she gets over it she's still rather cool and quiet.
 She's also intelligent, loyal, insatiably curious, and one of the kindest people in the series.